bijiuni/compu_bio/Lab6/README.md

 The pileup file was analysed in the Jupyter notebook.

 ### Coverage depth as a function of position
+Here we plotted the coverage depth as a function of position in the human pileup file.
+Positions with no coverage do not all appear here. **The position indicated in the graph does not correspond to the position in the genome.**
 <img src="IMG/human_nozero_coverage_depth.png" width="300/">

 ```